 When the pandemic hit, it was largely unexpected.
 While scientists had warned that it would happen eventually, there was no way of knowing when.
-There was no way of knowing whether it would even be something this generation had to confront.
+There was no way of knowing whether such a massive, widespread pandemic would even be something this generation had to confront.

 With the local, national, and now global protests for racial justice going strong, I’m compelled to use this space to check in, just as I did at the start of the pandemic.
-But unlike the pandemic, there isn’t the same feeling of shock, the sense that life was normal before and is now upside-down.
-It’s more a feeling that we were all living in stagnated muck, but the floodgates have been opened, and those who would try to close them are going to have a hard time.
+Unlike the pandemic, however, there isn’t the same feeling of shock, the sense that life was normal before and is now upside-down.
+It’s more a feeling that we were all living in stagnated muck, and now, finally, the floodgates have been opened.
+How have we been going about our lives as if our system offered everyone the same opportunities and protections?
+How does our country get away with propping itself up as a beacon of freedom?

 The protests, the demands for change, the peaceful demonstrations, and the violent rioting should not surprise anyone.
 They are long overdue.